 Some of the most common reptiles in this area are listed below

 Loggerhead Sea Turtle

 One of four species of sea turtles found in this area, the adult Loggerhead has a reddish-brown carapace, or top shell, which grows to an average of 3 feet.
 Full grown Loggerheads weigh an average of 250 pounds and feed on a wide variety of sealife including several mollusks and crustaceans.
 Female Loggerheads crawl onto the beaches of Cape Lookout in the spring and summer months to lay their eggs.
 Catching a Loggerhead nesting, swimming, or hatching is a fortunate and affecting experience.

 Black Racer Snake

-Black Racers are non-venemous, slender, solid black snakes which can grow to about 5 feet in length and may have some white under their chins.
+Black Racers are non-venomous, slender, solid black snakes which can grow to about 5 feet in length and may have some white under their chins.
 They are most active in warmer weather and prefer areas where two habitats meet, such as the edges between primary dunes and maritime forests.
 Unlike other black snakes in the area, Black Racers do not freeze in place when approached.
-They typically make a quick retreat or prepare to attack.
+They typically make a quick retreat or prepare to defend themselves.

 Six-Lined Racerunner Lizard

 This lizard thrives in hot, open areas like the islands of Cape Lookout.
 The Six-Lined Racerunner Lizard has six yellow or white lines running down its back, but is often easier to identify by its speed on the ground.
 Growing to a length of 6 to 9.5 inches, the racerunner's tail makes up about two-thirds of its total length.
 These lizards eat a wide variety of insects and spiders found in the grasses and sands along the ground.